Automattic/pushpress/readme.txt

 No, once the plugin is activated it takes care of the rest.

 == Changelog ==

+= 0.1.7.2 =
+* Make sure to only output the hub information in feeds
+* Bump tested value up to 3.6

 = 0.1.7.1 =
 * Use get_error_message() from the WP HTTP API ( Andrew Nacin )